GregJohnStewart/task-timekeeper/DesktopApp/Command Line.md

  * *selectnewest* - selects the newest period held
  * *finish* - Finishes remaining timespans in selected period.
  * *newperiod* - Finishes remaining timespans in selected period, creates a new period and selects it.

+## Workflow Examples (cheat sheet)

+Examples of working through common tasks.
+Listed are arguments to pass, which can be given when using either single or managed mode.

+This section is meant to be a quick reference guide, view the sections above for more details and explanations.

+### Adding Tasks

+Adding a new task:

+`-a add -o task -n TaskOne`

+Verifying it was created:

+`-a view -o task`

+### Adding a work period

+Adding a new work period:

+`-s newperiod`

+Verifying it was created:

+`-a view -o period`

+#### Notes:

+This finishes timespans in the currently selected period, adds a new period and selects it.

+### Removing a work period

+Removing a work period:

+`-a remove -o period -i <index of period in view>`

+Verifying it was removed:

+`-a view -o period`

+### Selecting a work period

+**NOTE::** Selecting specific periods is only supported in manage mode.
+In single mode, only the newest/ most recent period is selected.